Is your company’s definition of “quality” getting the job done?

 During this time, production processes must be documented and controlled.
 Staff must be trained to ensure that processes are followed to ensure the design remains the same.
 Over time, manufacturing processes must be consistent and monitored to identify unforeseen process changes that could negatively affect the finished product, yields, or cost.

 By now, it should be clear that ensuring quality is an end-to-end process designed to create and produce products that meet defined market needs.
 Poorly monitored processes, insufficient training or confusion in the move to manufacturing will ensure quality shortfalls can occur along the way, cascading through to the end-product and ultimately impacting your success, reputation, and the bottom line.

-If your company has experienced quality issues as products move from development to manufacturing, your product review process may need an overhaul.
-Click the button below to watch our short on-demand webinar on re-thinking your development transitions:
+If your company has experienced quality management issues as products move from development to manufacturing, your product review process may need an overhaul.

 Director of Quality Management